JorjaFox/library/site/content/posts/news/2006/tv-guide-12.md

 **Miss Fox, do you think Sara will ever meet Lady Heather?**

 **Fox:** It would be great if Lady Heather and Sara met.
 It would be a fun scene to do.
 When we go places that are sensual, sexual or a bit exotic or scandalous, Sara's never there.
-She's at the car-wash murder across town "[laughs].
+She's at the car-wash murder across town "[laughs]".
 So it is a pet peeve of mine that these episodes get written and I'm miles away.
 And I wonder if that's partially control on Grissom's part, since he hands out the cases.

 **Now that you'll be going up against "Grey's Anatomy", will you be adding more story lines about the personal relationships on the show to attract some of the "Grey's Anatomy" fans?**